-Think about your own brand as it experiences the previously shared examples and then ask yourself these questions as you update your messaging:
+Think about your own brand as it experiences situations similar to the examples I just shared, and then ask yourself these questions as you update your messaging:

 –Have I strategically considered my audiences and their needs?
 Have I adapted and extended my brand language to help those audiences understand how my products and services can meet their needs?